c8121/asset-storage/README.md

 ### spa-server

-A HTTP Server which provides a Single-Page-Application to browser the storage
+A HTTP Server which provides a Single-Page-Application to browse the storage

 *Note: This is work in progress, important features like TLS and authentication are missing at the moment*